drinaxtech/drinaxtech/README.md

 ## 🛠️ Tools and Technologies

-Here are some tools and technologies we use regularly:
+Here are some tools and technologies I use regularly:

 | Technology      | Expertise Level |
 |------------------|-----------------|